bytecode-mike/docker-b00t/README.md

 The directory *.../src/main/bash* contains a set of useful scripts:

-* connet-to-mysql.bash - it connects to the MySQL running docker image.
+* connet-to-mysql.bash - it connects to the MySQL running docker container.
+Use it to login in to the MySQl container, you can use the [mysql cli](https://dev.mysql.com/doc/refman/5.5/en/mysql.html) to inspect the database content.
 * connet-to-mywebapp.bash - it connects to the docker image that run the webapp.
 * purge-all-containers.bash - will stop and remove all the running docker containers.
 * show-logs-myapp.bash - display the standard output for the docker image that run the webapp.